-Students leaving a classroom during class time MUST have a signed hall pass in his/her possession.
+Students in grades 5 & 6 leaving a classroom during class time MUST have a signed hall pass in their possession.
+Students in grades 7 & 8 leaving a classroom during class time MUST sign out electronically.

 HOMEWORK GUIDELINES

 Homework is an important and integral part of the educational program of the school district.
 It is an extension of daily instruction for the purpose of reinforcement, enrichment and practice of skills and concepts developed in the classroom.